reshmabidikar/reshmabidikar.github.io/git/git-commands-cheatsheet-list-of-most-used-git-commands.md

 ### git push

-The git push command adds files from the [local Git repository](https://learnjava.co.in/some-git-terminologies/#Local_Repository) to the [remote repository](https://learnjava.co.in/some-git-terminologies/#Remote_Repository) on your Git hosting system like Github.
+The git push command adds files from the [local Git repository](some-git-terminologies.md#Local_Repository) to the [remote repository](some-git-terminologies.md#Remote_Repository) on your Git hosting system like GitHub.
 Before executing this command, it is necessary for the remote repository to exist on the Git hosting platform.

 **Syntax**